 Schools and districts that have adopted PBIS frameworks or are working to improve their behavioral systems can use these funds to support related programs and tools.

-Check with your district's PBIS coordinator or director of student services to learn more about how PBIS funds can be used to implement ClassBank in your school.
+Check with your district's PBIS coordinator or Director of Student Services to learn more about how PBIS funds can be used to implement ClassBank in your school.

 Many schools have dedicated budgets for purchasing resources that align with state standards in core subjects like math, social studies, and business education.
 These funds are meant to support curriculum development and enhancement.